- Food & Drink

 Sitting on the site of 145 Piccadilly, which acted as Queen Elizabeth II’s childhood residence, London InterContinental is steeped in history.
 The hotel’s 2,117-sq-ft Royal Suite is part of the new By Appointment collection, which offers a series of exquisitely designed rooms that can be configured to suit the needs of individual guests.

-Although it secures the final spot on our roundup of the most expensive hotel suites, at $15,525-per-night Royal Suite is overshadowed in terms of price by the likes of the Sterling Suite at The Langham and the Corinthia’s Royal Penthouse Suite (neither of which made this list).
-However, the timeless design and host of amenities are to thank for the increased price per night at London InterContinental.
+Although it secures the final spot on our roundup of the most expensive hotel suites, at $15,525, the Royal Suite is overshadowed in terms of price per night by the likes of the Sterling Suite at The Langham and the Corinthia’s Royal Penthouse Suite (neither of which made this list).
+However, the timeless design and host of amenities are to thank for the increased price per square foot at London InterContinental.

 Guests at the Royal Suite are also privy to complimentary access to Club InterContinental, inviting members to enjoy breakfast, afternoon tea, canapés and evening drinks, as well access to the hotel’s seventh-floor lounge with views across the city.